zaikio/zai-docs/docs/guide/oauth/README.md

 Click on `Add organization` and type the name of the test organization that should be able to connect to the app.

-On `Connections` for the test organization (check the navigation on top) you should now be able to see your app.
+On `Connections` for the test organization (check the navigation on the left side) you should now be able to see your app.
 Again, please note that you can only install an app as administrator of the organization.

 After clicking on Connect and accepting the access request, you should be redirected to your Entry Point URL.